orels1/shaders.orels.sh/src/pages/docs/orl-standard/hotspotting.md

 ### Masking

-- Masking: Controls the spread and edge sharpness of the overlaid details
+- Mask Min/Max: Controls the spread of the detail textures within the tiles
 - Mask Sharpness: Further adjusts the sharpness of the mask edge
 - Dirt Mask Influence: Controls how much the **Dirt Mask** influences the blending of the detail layer
 - Dirt Mask Influence Mode: Controls how does the **Dirt Mask** influence the blending of the detail layer